-This article contains visuals regarding the global impact of the COVID-19 virus.
-It will be updated as new data is retrieved, analysed and visualised.
+This article contains visuals regarding the global impact of the COVID-19 virus during its initial spread.

 The global pandemic that is the COVID-19 coronavirus is the first to occur in an era of open source data and tools to learn about its impact.
 This article contains a series of visuals analysing the number of deaths attributed to COVID-19 worldwide.
 These statistics may be upsetting.
 If you do not want to view such information, please leave the page now.